NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-08-my-reddit-wallpaper-downloader-script/index.md

 $ sudo -u user -g group -H crontab -e
 {{< /highlight >}}

-In my case, the user and group for my account is <code>mamadou</code>; so it would be:
+In my case, the user and the group for my account is <code>mamadou</code>; so it would be:

 {{< highlight sh >}}
 $ sudo -u mamadou -g mamadou -H crontab -e